 El Khazzani was with Abaaoud in Syria and traveled with him back to Brussels.
 He told the court that Abaaoud concocted the plan for the train attack.

 El Khazzani's testimony was often confused, but he agreed when the presiding judge said he appeared to be “a puppet” of Abaaoud, who was killed by French special forces shortly after the Paris massacre.

 “I believed him.
 It’s stupid but I believed,” he said during testimony in November.

 El Khazzani said Abaaoud told him to kill three to five American soldiers in the car, along with the “European Commission,” though no members were on the train.

 Abaaoud had told him they were responsible for bombings in Syria, including a mosque that El Khazzani said triggered his wish for revenge.

-It remained unclear at the trial's end how he identified the vacationing Americans as servicemen, as he claimed he had, because they were in civilian clothes.
+It remained unclear at the trial's end how he identified the vacationing Americans as servicemen -- as he claimed -- because they were in civilian clothes.